-James H. Olthuis, B.D., Ph.D., Senior Member in Philosophical Theology.
-Olthuis came to ICS in 1968 after completing his
+James H. Olthuis, B.D., Ph.D., (Free University in Amsterdam) Senior Member in Philosophical Theology.
+Olthuis came to ICS in 1968 after completing his Ph.D. at the Free University in Amsterdam.
+He has concentrated on theological anthropology, hermeneutics, philosophy of revelation, and has a